Medical Laboratory Technology A.A.S.

 This course provides an activity-based approach that develops measurement skills and mathematical literacy using technology to solve problems for non-math intensive programs.
 Topics include unit conversions and estimation within a variety of measurement systems; ratio and proportion; basic geometric concepts; financial literacy; and statistics including measures of central tendency, dispersion, and charting of data.
 Upon completion, students should be able to demonstrate the use of mathematics and technology to solve practical problems and to analyze and communicate results.

 This course is designed to introduce all aspects of the medical laboratory profession.
-Topics include health care/laboratory organization, professional ethics, basic laboratory techniques, safety, quality assurance, and specimen collection.
+Topics include healthcare/laboratory organization, professional ethics, basic laboratory techniques, safety, quality assurance, and specimen collection.
 Upon completion, students should be able to demonstrate a basic understanding of laboratory operations and be able to perform basic laboratory skills.

 This course introduces the laboratory analysis of urine and body fluids.
 Topics include physical, chemical, and microscopic examination of the urine and body fluids.
 Upon completion, students should be able to demonstrate theoretical comprehension in performing and interpreting urinalysis and body fluid tests.